-Regional team leaders and co-Pls continue to maintain close communication as the project is in its seventh year (second field season of round 2 sampling).
-The lead PI, all co-Pls, and many technicians attended an organizational meeting in Bay City, Michigan on February 10th, 2017.
+Regional team leaders and co-PIs continue to maintain close communication as the project is in its eighth year (third field season of round 2 sampling).
+The lead PI, all co-PIs, and many technicians attended an organizational meeting in Midland, Michigan on February 22-23, 2018.
 During this meeting, the group discussed issues pertaining to manuscript topics and report products.
 Dr. Kevin O'Donnell (EPA) discussed ongoing and potential future coastal wetland restoration projects and how our group could contribute by monitoring the success of these efforts.
 Personnel from USGS presented an update on a collaborating project to better understand the functions that wetlands provide to nearshore areas.
-For example, what fish species spawn in wetlands or use them as nursery areas?
-How much invertebrate export there is to the surrounding landscape?
+For example, how wetlands support Great Lakes fish communities by providing spawning and nursery habitats.
 This spin-off project began fall 2016 with US crews from NRRI, Northland, CMU, and Brockport.

 Regional team leaders and co-PIs have held conference calls and e-mail discussions regarding site selection, field work preparation, and taxonomic changes throughout the duration of the project.
 Most PIs spend the first week of field season in the field with their crew to ensure that all protocols are being followed according to the standards set forth in the QAPP and SOPs and to certify or re-certify crew members.
-Most crews had many returning and experienced personal, which made training and sampling efficient in 2017.
-Pls keep in close contact with crews via cell phone, text, and email, and the leadership team is also always available via cell phone and text to answer the most difficult crew questions.
+Most crews had returning and experienced personal.
+PIs keep in close contact with crews via cell phone, text, and email, and the leadership team is also always available via cell phone and text to answer the most difficult crew questions.